dimitrismistriotis/dimitrismistriotis.github.io/_posts/2019-01-12-it_doesnt_have_to_be_crazy.md

 ---
 layout: default
-title: It doesn't have to be crazy at work - notes and review
+title: It Doesn't Have to Be Crazy at Work - Notes and Review
 permalink: /it_doesnt_have_to_be_crazy
 ---

-# It doesn't have to be crazy at work - notes and review
+# It Doesn't Have to Be Crazy at Work - Notes and Review

 ## Your Company is Your Product